techpanja/interviewproblems/README.md

 11. Print Nary Tree With Levels.
     Link: https://github.com/techpanja/interviewproblems/blob/master/src/trees/printnarytreewithlevels/PrintNaryTreeWithLevels.java

+12. Given a sorted array, create a balanced tree.
+    Link:

 *** NOTE: Some problems might be in-complete.
 I have added TODO for such problems. ***